alkem-io/alkemio/README.md

 Society needs to be able to more effectively collaborate to address the Challenges we increasingly face.

-## What does Cherrytwist Platform enable?
+## What does Alkemio Platform enable?

-The Cherrytwist Platform manages a shared representation of a Challenge, which has the following core aspects:
+The A Platform manages a shared representation of a Challenge, which has the following core aspects:
 * **What do we want to change?**: the shared representation (**context**) of the desired outcomes and current understanding.
 * **Who wants to contribute?**: the people and organisations (**community**) that wish to collaborate within the shared context.
 * **How do we effectively collaborate?**: making it easier to work together (**collaboration**) towards the desired outcomes.